Privacy is so important, and we follow a few fundamental principles:

 We ask visitors who comment on our blog or who want email updates to provide a username and email address, and their geo region (eg. Australia, Europe, America…).
 In each case, we only collect information necessary to fulfill the purpose of the visitor’s interaction and visitors can always choose not to provide it and not to interact.

 If you have supplied your email address, we may occasionally send you an email to tell you about new features, ask for feedback, or just keep you up to date.
-We expect to keep this type of email to a minimum.
-If you send us a question or request, we may publish that (but not the email address) it in order to respond to your request or to help us support other users.
+We expect to keep this type of correspondence to a minimum.
+If you send us a question or request, we may publish that (but not the email address) in order to respond to your request or others like it, eg. FAQ.

 Protection of Certain Personally-Identifying Information

-Dibber & Boots discloses information only to organizations that (i) need to know that information in order to process it on our behalf, help us repair, manage or develop our website, or who provide services available on our website, and (ii) that have agreed not to disclose it to others.
+Dibber & Boots discloses information only to organizations that (i) need to know it in order to process on our behalf, help us repair, manage or develop our website, or who provide services available on our website, and (ii) that have agreed not to disclose it to anyone else.
 Some of those organizations may be located outside of your home country; by using our website, you consent to the transfer of such information to them.
 We won’t ever rent or sell information to anyone.
-Other than as described above, we will disclose potentially personally-identifying and personally-identifying information only if legally required to, or if we believe in good faith that it is necessary to protect property or rights of us, others or the public.
-Dibber & Boots takes all measures reasonably necessary to protect against the unauthorized access, use, alteration or destruction of potentially personally-identifying and personally-identifying information.
+Other than as described above, we will disclose potentially personally-identifying only if legally required to, or if we believe in good faith that it is necessary to protect property or rights of us, others or the public.
+Dibber & Boots takes all measures reasonably necessary to protect against the unauthorized access, use, alteration or destruction of potentially personally-identifying information.